ampproject/amphtml/ads/README.md

 ### Other tips

-Please consider implement the `render-start` and `no-content-available` APIs (see [Available APIs](#available-apis)), which will help AMP to provide user a much better ad loading experience.
+Please consider implementing the `render-start` and `no-content-available` APIs (see [Available APIs](#available-apis)), which helps AMP to provide user a much better ad loading experience.